The Calgary Flames have a new look as they enter the 2022-23 season.

 Totals can also be presented as an over/under and O/U. All refer to the same market.

-Additionally, team totals are another option provided by sportsbooks.
+Additionally, betting on team totals is another option.
 Team totals are usually set at 2.5 or 3.5 goals and work similarly to game totals.

 Totals are a great option for betting on a game, especially if you're unsure of how the final will shake out.

 Props, like totals, are another betting option that doesn't deal with the outcome of the game.
-Prop bets can include wagering on which team will score the third goal of the game, or on whether or not the team that scores first will win the game.
+Prop bets can include wagering on which team will score the third goal of the game or whether the team that scores first will win.

 Prop bets also centre around player performances, which is what we'll focus on in this section.

-A player prop can involve betting on whether or not a certain player will score a goal or assist, as well as the number of shots they'll take in a contest.
+A player prop can involve betting on whether a player will record a goal or assist, as well as the number of shots they'll take in a contest.

-For instance, if you believe Gaudreau will record an assist in the next Flames game, you could place a wager on his assist prop.
+For instance, if you believe Huberdeau will record an assist in the next Flames game, you could place a wager on his assist prop.

-At most sportsbooks, Gaudreau's assist prop will look similar to this:
+Huberdeau's assist prop would look similar to this:

-Regardless of whether you bet on Johnny Hockey's over or under, a $120 wager wins $100 in this example.
-When looking to bet Gaudreau's assist prop, keep in mind both the odds and the opponent.
+Regardless of whether you bet on his over or under, a $120 wager wins $100 in this example.
+When looking to bet on Huberdeau's assist prop, keep in mind both the odds and the opponent.

 For any bet, the odds are important and there are some games that will provide a better opportunity to wager on a player prop.

-A parlay is a wager that has multiple legs (another word for event) on it.
-The issue with parlays is they significantly decrease your chances of winning with each event added, as just one loss on the ticket will result in the entire ticket losing.
+The issue with parlays is they significantly decrease your chances of winning with each event added, as just one loss on the ticket will result in the entire bet losing.

-The oddsmakers compensate your increased risk assumption with heightened odds.
+You get heightened odds for the increased risk you take on, leading to potential larger payouts.
 But it's important to know that your chance of winning is largely lowered.

-If you were to bet these three events individually, their odds would look like this:
+If you were to bet these three events individually, the odds would look something like this:

 Flames puck line (+135)